-Levels in the game are attained through the expenditure of the common currency of Dark Souls, which are the titular souls.
+Levels in Dark Souls are attained through the expenditure of the common currency of the game which are the titular souls.
 With each level attained, the cost of the next level increases, preventing the player from simply optimizing the character by equally distributing points across stats.
-In addition, it is noteworthy that souls can be spent on other items in the game including durable and expendable items that can be purchased from merchants, training of certain skills by specialized NPCs, and upgrading weapons and armor with blacksmiths.
+In addition, it is noteworthy that souls can be spent on other things in the game including durable and expendable items that can be purchased from merchants, training of certain skills by specialized NPCs, and upgrading weapons and armor with blacksmiths.

 There are two basic sources for souls in Dark Souls.
-The most common source is a temporary form of the currency, which is attained through killing enemies.
-We refer to this source as temporary due to the fact that if the player's character dies prior to investing these souls, the earned souls are left at the "bloodstain" (i.e., the site of the player's death), and if the player dies again prior to retrieving their lost power, the accrued souls are lost as well.
+The most common source is a temporary form of the currency which is attained through killing enemies.
+We refer to this source as temporary due to the fact that if the player's character dies prior to investing these souls, the earned souls are left at the "bloodstain" (i.e. the site of the player's death), and if the player dies again prior to retrieving their lost power, the accrued souls are lost as well.
+Souls can also sometimes be found as items distributed in the environment with distinct names (e.g. Soul of a Nameless Soldier) depending on the quantity of souls they contain.
+These are kept in the character's inventory, and can be accessed by the player at will, although doing so causes them to release their contents such that they can be lost if they aren't spent before the player dies.